 Prior to her PhD studies, Güneş worked at a civil society organisation in Istanbul where she carried out policy research on ICT, digital innovation, and e-government.
 Following that, she led projects on digital surveillance and censorship in Turkey, which included preparing reports for the Association for Progressive Communications.

 Güneş has taught across different subjects including technology and development, urban media and mediated urban, digital cultures and theoretical approaches in media studies.
+Currently, she’s teaching on Digital Asset and Media Management, Macro Perspectives on the Digital Economy and Digital Health.

 - Critical Data Studies